-Figure 4-6 Geometric primit

 Coordinate Reference Systems (CRS)

 Introduction

 The location of an object in the S-100 Standard is defined by means of coordinates which relate a feature to a position.
 The coordinate reference system used for this Product Specification is World Geodetic System 1984 (WGS 84) which is defined by the European Petroleum Survey Group (EPSG) code 4326, (or similar - North American Datum 1983 / Canadian Spatial Reference System).